 - Endurance: Classes are too frequent or too long.

-- Same issues as regular classroom: Distractions, focus, need for pre-teaching or re-teaching, need for pull out or smaller group.
+- Same issues as in-person classroom: Distractions, focus, need for pre-teaching or re-teaching, need for pull out or smaller group.

 - Sensory Issues: too bright, too loud, too much conflicting data to process.

 - Processing Issues

 If your child struggles to manage a locker, homework assignments and other things at in-person school, why would distance learning be any different?

 Different teachers, a new schedule, log ins, passwords…of course they are going to need EF help at home too!

 Adding Distance Learning Accommodations to an IEP or 504